edwinsanjaya/bci-finalproject/README.md

    - Linear Discriminant Analysis
    - K-Nearest Neighbors
    - Recurrent Neural Network
-4. Evaluation: 70% of the dataset were used as a training set to train our model, after the model is trained, the rest 30% of the dataset were used as a testing/validation set (15% validation and 15% testing for neural network.
+4. Evaluation: 70% of the dataset were used as a training set to train our model, after the model is trained, the rest 30% of the dataset were used as a testing/validation set (15% validation and 15% testing for neural network).
 We will apply the same procedure for each model, their performance results were to determine the most effective model to be used for our BCI system.
-5. Fine-tuning:

 ![Framework](/imgs/framework_new.png)